 Candidates should be able to properly maintain a Linux filesystem using system utilities.
-This objective includes manipulating standard filesystems.
+This objective includes manipulating standard filesystems and monitoring SMART devices.

 Tools and utilities to manipulate ext2, ext3 and ext4.